Skip To Main Content text.skipToNavigation

 Goods Not For Resale (GNFR) and service providers

-Sixty percent of Dreams’ 600 suppliers provide materials and goods to support our business operations.
+A large proportion of Dreams’ suppliers provide materials and goods to support our business operations.
 These suppliers sit across many areas such as Marketing, Media, Finance, Logistics, Property and more.
-Many are long established and reputable companies meeting our business-wide needs, whilst others are closer to our individual sites and fulfil their specific local requirements.
+Many are long-established and reputable companies meeting our business-wide needs, whilst others are closer to our individual sites and fulfil their specific local requirements.
+Within our modern-slavery programme we have identified the inherent risks posed by our GNFR supplier base that historically employs a more transient, multicultural workforce.
+Typically, GNFR suppliers are smaller businesses providing services for building and property maintenance, vehicle maintenance and agency workers.

 • Agreed remedial action plans where suppliers did not have sufficient controls or processes in place.